Transfer Credit

 Definitions

-Articulation Agreements – Articulation refers to the development and implementation of agreements that provide for inter-institutional movement of students or the connecting of two or more educational systems.
+Articulation Agreements – Refers to the development and implementation of agreements that provide for inter-institutional movement of Students or the connecting of two or more educational systems.
 Articulation is the process used by post-secondary institutions to determine which courses are equivalent to one another.
-Articulation can be course-to-course analysis or comparison, but can also involve whole programs as block transfer equivalencies.
+Articulation can be course-to-course analysis or comparison, but can also involve whole programs as Block Transfer equivalencies.

-Credit Transfer – Credit transfer is course or program credit that is granted by one institution to a student for completion of courses or programs at another institution or organization.
-Credit transfers may be one-directional or two-directional and are established through formal or informal articulation processes amongst organizations.
+Credit Transfer – Credit transfer is course or program credit that is granted by one post-secondary institution to a Student for completion of courses or programs at another post-secondary institution.
+Credit transfers may be one-directional or two-directional, and are established through formal or informal articulation processes amongst institutions.
 Credit transfer is granted solely at the discretion of the receiving institution.

 Related Policies and Procedures